 In case of re-circulation, the Contracting Authority may shorten the period allowed for the submission of proposals.
-Should the second re-circulation again yield no results, the Contracting Authority should consider resorting to alternative types of assistance.
+The Contracting Authority may re-circulate the fiche in case of unsuccessful call or consider other instruments according to their assessment.

 2.2 Submission of proposals